 Innovation distinction, Problem solved, Replicability and institutional support, and Measurable results.

 Innovative services and solutions, including improved processes (patented or otherwise) may be submitted under this category, provided such services and solutions commenced within the last 12 months prior to submission.

 Definition and reach, Impact and sustainability, Replicability and institutional support, and Measurable results.

-All registered organizations including businesses, not-for-profit and government agencies.
-There is no pre-set timeline for the existence of an innovation culture or program, but these must be demonstrated and collaborated by third party evidence.
+All registered organisations including businesses, not-for-profit and government agencies.
+There is no preset timeline for the existence of an innovation culture or program, but these must be demonstrated and collaborated by third party evidence.